amenalahassa/smart-todo-web/README.md

 - App manifest with name, icons, and theme color
 - Service worker for offline support and caching
 - Basic PWA assets (favicon and SVG icon)
+- Firestore offline persistence for accessing task data without internet connection

+### Offline Data Access

+The application uses Firebase Firestore's offline persistence capabilities to ensure that:

+- Tasks are cached locally in the browser's IndexedDB
+- Users can view and interact with their tasks even when offline
+- Changes made offline are automatically synchronized when connection is restored
+- The app provides a seamless experience regardless of network conditions

+The app uses Firebase Firestore's default caching mechanisms to provide offline support.

 ### Customizing PWA Icons